rvesse/lubm-uba/ReadMe.md

 #### Multi-threading

-We strongly suggest using `--threads` to set the number of threads, typically you should set this to twice the number of processor cores (assuming an Hyper-threading enabled).
+We strongly suggest using `--threads` to set the number of threads, typically you should set this to twice the number of processor cores (assuming hyper-threading enabled).
 Using this option will give you substantially better performance than not using it.

 #### Consolidation